Professional Presence Every Day

 Appropriate for the Environment

-In the course of the day I might be traveling, working indoors, speaking, volunteering outside, working out at the local rec center, and lounging in my living room.
+Throughout the day, I might be traveling, working indoors, speaking, volunteering outside, working out at the local recreation center, or lounging in my living room.
 Appropriate means different things in each of these places.
 I’d look out of place wearing a skirt to the gym or working outside without a coat in December in Wisconsin.

 My husband installs flooring for a living.
-His “appropriate for the environment” means work shoes, work jeans, and a tee shirt or sweatshirt.
-His boss might dictate his shirts not advertise beer or have inappropriate sayings that could offend homeowners.
-Even in this environment a level of neat and clean is expected.
-Clothes with holes gets tossed.
+His “appropriate for the environment” means work shoes, work jeans, and a T-shirt or sweatshirt.
+His boss might dictate that his shirts not advertise beer or have inappropriate sayings that could offend homeowners.
+Even in this environment, a level of neatness and cleanliness is expected.
+Clothes with holes get tossed.

 Brand Yourself with Clothes

 Some choose to create a “uniform” for themselves.
-This makes it easy to always look put together without staring in your closet for minutes on end each morning.
+This makes it easy always to look put together without spending minutes in your closet each morning.

 I know a public speaker who always wears the same color shirt when she speaks.
 It’s the same color in her headshot.
 It makes her easily identifiable, even at large conferences.

-I wear New York and Company’s sheath dresses almost exclusively while I speak.
-They are an easy way for me to feel professional.
+I wear New York & Company’s sheath dresses almost exclusively while speaking.
+They are an easy way for me to present myself professionally.
 Cool weather?
 Add a cardigan.
 I also like Ralph Lauren and Calvin Klein’s sheath dresses.

 Not sure where to start?
 First, eliminate anything in your closet that doesn’t fit or doesn’t make you feel good.
-What does make you feel good?
+What makes you feel good?
 What makes you feel professional?
 Stick to that.

 Gentleman, here’s a great resource: Real Men, Real Style